mikra01/nimkernel_ext/README.md

 Limitations: if you like string support you need to go further and setup your own Standard C Library; for instance https://wiki.osdev.org/Porting_Newlib

-Dependencies: just nim 0.19.06 and qemu required.
+Dependencies: just nim 0.19.06, nake and qemu required.
 I used the gnu cross toolchain i686-elf for compilation on windows.